What is Cryptosporidium?

 How can I become infected with Cryptosporidium?

 Contaminated water is a major source of the spread of cryptosporidiosis.
 Cryptosporidium can survive in lakes, ponds, creeks and streams.
-You can become infected if you drink or accidentally swallow water while you swim.
+You can become infected if you drink or accidentally swallow water while swimming.

 You can also become infected by eating raw or undercooked food contaminated with Cryptosporidium.